Mamonasadaf/Driver-Fatigue-Detection/README.md

 ## Overview

 Driver fatigue is a critical factor in road traffic accidents, accounting for approximately one-fifth of annual traffic fatalities worldwide.
-This project implements a real-time, non-invasive driver drowsiness detection system using computer vision and deep learning techniques, optimized for deployment on the NVIDIA Jetson Nano edge computing platform.
+This project implements a real-time, non-invasive driver drowsiness detection system using computer vision and deep learning techniques, optimized for deployment on the NVIDIA Jetson Nano Developer Kit edge computing platform.

 The system analyzes facial features captured through an infrared camera to identify drowsiness indicators including eye closure patterns, yawning frequency, and temporal behaviors.
 By processing these visual cues in real-time, the system provides early warning alerts to drivers before their performance deteriorates.